Okells Brewery

 Okells Brewery is a regional brewery founded in 1850 by Dr. William Okell in Douglas, Isle of Man.

 History

 Dr. William Okell, a Cheshire surgeon, started Okell's Brewery in Castle Hill, Douglas in 1850.
-By 1874 Dr. Okell owned many of the pubs on the island, had convinced Tynwald, the island's parliament, to create an act ensuring the purity of beer brewed on the Isle of Man (Isle of Man Pure Beer Act), and built The Falcon Steam Brewery just off Broadway in Douglas.
+By 1874 Dr. Okell owned many of the pubs on the island, had convinced Tynwald, the island's parliament, to pass the Brewers' Act 1874 ensuring the purity of beer brewed on the Isle of Man, and built The Falcon Steam Brewery just off Broadway in Douglas.
 This imposing Building still stands today as Sheridan Apartments.